-6. How confident are you that your board has anticipated the need and importance of a vision that will serve future generations?
+6. How confident are you that your board has anticipated the need and importance of a future direction that will serve for generations?

+GROUP COMPOSITE AVERAGE SCORE
-ASSESSMENT FOLLOW-UP QUESTIONS

-A. How do you want the diagram to look in 18 months?
+ASSESSMENT FOLLOW-UP QUESTIONS A. How do you want the diagram to look in 18 months?
 B. Does the graph give you any ideas for your Five Strategic Next Steps?
 ARE ANY ACTION ITEMS IN THIS SECTION A CANDIDATE FOR THE TOP 5 STRATEGIC NEXT STEPS?